 Developing tourism in Liverpool

-Each year about 55 million tourists visit Liverpool, providing employment for many people in the city.
+Each year millions of tourists visit Liverpool, providing employment for many people in the city.
 Dave Jones, joint owner of Cavern City Tours, talks about the part he played in Liverpool's developing tourism industry in this video.

 See more films and objects connected to working in Liverpool, from its time as a busy port up to the present day, in The People's Republic gallery.